 PSE Razorback Jr.

-The PSE Razorback Jr. youth recurve bow has multiple options for the axle to axle bow length and draw weight.
+The PSE Razorback Jr. has multiple options for the axle to axle bow length and draw weight.
 Choose from the 62-inch bow for teens and the 54-inch bow for preteens.
-Select from draw weights of 15, 20, or 30 pounds.
+Select from a range of draw weights of 15, 20, or 30 pounds.

 The recommended brace height for the PSE Razorback Jr. is 6.5-inches.
 This bow weighs a mere 2.2-pounds making it a comfortable weight for youths.